- Published Guideline

 - Research Gaps

-The guideline was published as a supplement in the March 2012 issue of Otolaryngology—Head and Neck Surgery and is currently undergoing an update.
+The guideline was published as a supplement in the August 2019 issue of Otolaryngology—Head and Neck Surgery.

 In 2012 the ABIM Foundation launched Choosing Wisely® with a goal of advancing a national dialogue on avoiding wasteful or unnecessary medical tests, treatments and procedures.